-The car populations by truck classification and model are shown in Tables 3.3 and 3.4 for cars with powered and unpowered trucks respectively.
-Among the unpowered cars, 80% of the fleet is equipped with just four truck models, all of U.S. manufacture: the Budd Pioneer, the traditional GSI swinghanger truck and inside and external bearing versions of the GSI G70 truck.
+The car populations by truck classification and model are shown in Tables 3.3 and 3.4 for cars with unpowered and powered trucks, respectively.
+Among the unpowered cars, 80% of the fleet is equipped with just four truck models, all of U.S. manufacture: the Budd Pioneer, the traditional GSI swinghanger truck, and inboard and outboard bearing versions of the GSI G70 truck.
 Of these four models, only the two GSI G70 models are currently in production.
 The remaining 20% of the cars are equipped with seven different imported truck models from Europe and Japan.
-Furthermore, the most widely used imported model, the Dofasco truck is now being manufactured in the U.S. by Atcheson Castings.
+Furthermore, the most widely used imported model, the Dofasco truck, is now being manufactured in the U.S. by Atcheson Castings.

-Truck models used on powered cars are even more concentrated, with 85% of the population of powered cars equipped with just two models; the Budd Pioneer (no longer in production) and the inside bearing GSI G70.
+Truck models used on powered cars are even more concentrated, with 85% of the population of powered cars equipped with just two models; the Budd Pioneer (no longer in production) and the inboard bearing GSI G70.
 The remaining 15% are equipped with five different truck models, two of which are of U.S. manufacture (the traditional GSI swinghanger truck and the external bearing variant of the GSI G70), and the other three models, comprising only 5% of the fleet, are of European and Japanese manufacture.

 Two factors have contributed to the concentration of trucks among so few models.
-Since about 1980 there has been only one domestic truck manufacturer in the U.S., making the GSI G70 family.
-Also 'Buy America' legislation requires a specified minimum domestic content in passenger railcars which are purchased using Federal government funds, which provides a strong incentive to use American-built trucks.
+Since about 1980 there has been only one domestic truck manufacturer in the U.S., producing the widely-used GSI G70 family.
+Also 'Buy America' legislation requires a specified minimum domestic content in passenger railcars which are purchased using Federal government funds, providing a strong incentive to use American-built trucks.